ShaheenHossain/eagle-12.1/doc/reference/guidelines.rst

 What you did can be found in the commit itself.
 If there was some technical choices involved it is a good idea to explain it also in the commit message after the why.
-For Eagle ERP R&D developers "PO team asked me to do it" is not a valid why, by the way.
+For Eagle R&D developers "PO team asked me to do it" is not a valid why, by the way.

 Please avoid commits which simultaneously impact multiple modules.
 Try to split into different commits where impacted modules are different.
 It will be helpful